skhzhang/time-based-themes/README.md

 - Set the sunrise and sunset times
 - Choose the daytime theme and nighttime theme to switch between

+## Notes
+- Per [#5][issue5], if you have the `privacy.resistFingerprinting` flag in about:config set to `True`, the extension will not be able to detect your timezone.
+You would need to make an adjustment in your settings to compensate for this.

 ## Screenshots
 ![Options page in version 1.0.2](https://raw.githubusercontent.com/skhzhang/time-based-themes/assets/time-based-theme-changer-options-1.0.2.png)
 - Screenshot of the Options page in version 1.0.2.